mwb249/taxparcel-geoenrich/README.md

 ### Create Python Environment
-In order to use the ArcPy site package and the ArcGIS API for Python, you will need to create a cloned environment based on the ArcGIS Pro conda environment that is installed with ArcGIS Pro or ArcGIS Enterprise.
+In order to use the ArcPy site package and the ArcGIS API for Python, you will need to create a cloned environment based on the ArcGIS Pro conda environment that comes installed with ArcGIS Pro or ArcGIS Enterprise.
 Click [here](https://enterprise.arcgis.com/en/server/latest/publish-services/windows/deploying-custom-python-packages.htm) to learn more about deploying custom Python packages using ArcGIS software.

 Open the Windows Command Prompt as an Administrator.

 Change the working directory to the ArcGIS Python scripts folder.
+This will be slightly different depending on if you are using Tax Parcel Geoenrich with ArcGIS Pro or ArcGIS Server.

 ArcGIS Server
 ```bash